How much hiring the wrong person is costing your business

 A report from the Recruitment & Employment Confederation (REC) has found that for a shocking two out of five roles, UK businesses are failing to hire the right candidate despite the financial implications.

 Over a third (33%) of companies believe that hiring mistakes cost their business nothing, when in fact, a poor hire at mid-manager level with a salary of £42,000, for example, can cost a business more than £132,000.

 The accumulative costs involved in bad recruitment include increased staff turnover, money spent on training and lost productivity.
 It was also revealed that hiring the wrong person can have a negative impact on morale and productivity amongst existing staff, which often results in worse monetary losses than those related to the recruitment.

 In addition, 85% of decision-makers within HR admit their organisation has made a bad hire, and 39% of employers admit that their interviewing and assessment skills for candidates could be improved.

 REC Chief Executive, Kevin Green, comments: “Getting recruitment right is even more important during a time of economic uncertainty because businesses need to ensure they’re not wasting money.
 Our calculations show that UK businesses are wasting billions every year because of the volume of hiring mistakes being made.

 “Shockingly, we discovered that employers are completely underestimating the financial impact of getting recruitment wrong, and not learning how to improve.

 “This report outlines the hidden costs of making hiring mistakes, and outlines how employers can implement a robust selection process to minimise this risk and improve performance.”

-Adam Rich, Recruitment Consultant at Bond Williams Professional Recruitment adds it is not just about hiring the right candidate for the role but also ensuring that successful candidates become long-term members of staff through a robust on boarding strategy:
+Chris Pestell, Regional Business Manager at Bond Williams, says it’s not just about hiring the right person for the job, but ensuring that successful candidates become long-term members of staff: